fetpype/fetpype/docs/segmentation.md

 10%...Error: draw-em command returned non-zero exit status -8
 ```

 Try to run the pipeline in a different system or, if you are in an HPC, in a different node.
-If the problem persists, please open an issue on the [GitHub repository](https://github.com/fetpype/dhcp-structural-pipeline) with the characteristics of the system you are using.
+If the problem persists, please reach out to the original authors of the tool on [this GitHub repository](https://github.com/BioMedIA/dhcp-structural-pipeline/tree/fetal).